estebancj/Practical-Machine-Learning-Project/README.md

-Practical Machine Learning Fibnal Course Project Report
+Practical Machine Learning Final Course Project Report
 ================================================

 One thing that people regularly do is quantify how much of a particular activity they do, but